 Careerspace facilitates meaningful and valuable experiences between motivated students and organizations.

-At Trent University, we are all doing our part to flatten the curve, and as a result, our physical office in the Student Centre is currently closed.
+At Trent University, we are all doing our part to flatten the curve, and as a result, we encourage students to make use of our online resources and booking system when possible.
 But rest assured, we are still here for you!
 You can still access all of our online employer services through the Student Experience Portal including job postings, virtual recruitment and interviewing via Zoom.
-Contact email@example.com for more information or to register.
+Contact firstname.lastname@example.org for more information or to register.

 With opportunities including (and well beyond!) traditional co-op placements, Experiential Learning at Trent University is accessible and worthwhile for all types of organizations.